 The building of the Cathedral started in 1868 and took over 50 years to complete.
 The stained glass, marble carving, main altar, mosaics and pipe organ are all magnificent.

-There are daily masses at 10 am with extra masses on Sundays at 8.30 am and 12 noon.
+There are daily masses at 10 am with an extra mass on Sundays at 12 noon.